daisybellelewis/CYPLAN255/README.md

   - Readings
     - Chapter 7 in [Python for Data Analysis](https://github.com/wesm/pydata-book)
+  - Exercises
+    - Spend 2-3 hours working through notebooks 7 and 8 on your own

 -----

 #### MODULE 3: INTRO TO DATA VISUALIZATION

 - **Mon, Feb 21** _NO CLASS_ _(President&#39;s Day)_
+  - Exercises
+    - Spend 2-3 hours working through notebooks 7 and 8 on your own
+  - Assignments
+    - Assignment 3 released (due Sunday, Feb 27)

 - **Wed, Feb 23 -- Data Visualization Pt.
 I:** Data viz. for good and evil; use Matplotlib and Seaborn to create static images; dimensionality of data; continuous vs. categorical data; univariate distributions